Committee on Teaching and Faculty Development

 • Previously acquired materials or resources;

-• School or College needs;
+• School or University needs;

-• Travel that does not include a formal opportunity for faculty development outside the context of a conference or roundtable; and
+• Travel that does not include a formal opportunity for faculty development

 • Travel undertaken before January 31 of the application year.